AMC Rebel: New Zealand

 Right-hand drive four-door Rebel sedans were assembled by Campbell Motor Industries (CMI) in Thames, New Zealand, from semi-knock-down kits sourced from Kenosha.
 CMI's parent company, Campbell Motors also imported Complete Built-Up (CBU) factory-RHD Rebel station wagons and RHD Rebel hardtops directly from AMC.

 As with Australia, the sedans were built at the AMC plant with right-hand drive controls, engine, transmission, front suspension, rear axle, and doors already installed.
-Other parts were boxed and shipped inside the car for the final assembly in New Zealand, including seats and trim.
+Other parts were boxed and shipped inside the car for the final assembly in New Zealand, including seats and interior trim.
 AMC supplied only three interior colors for the NZ kits: green, blue, and brown.
-Unlike Australia, New Zealand models were painted in AMC colors.
+Unlike Australia, New Zealand models were painted in original AMC colors.
 As with all RHD market models, the dash and instrument pack from the right-hand drive Ambassador built for the United States Postal Service in 1967 was reused for all model years.

 All New Zealand-assembled Rebels came with AMC's 232 CID six-cylinder engine until the 1970 models.

 While the knock-down kits were the same as those used in Australia, New Zealand models were more "American" than the Australian models, as Australian laws required more local content for tariff concessions.
 For example, New Zealand models came with U.S. seats, door cards, and sun visors, whereas these components were all locally supplied on Australian models.
 New Zealand Rebels also shared the same amber park/direction indicator lenses as U.S. models whereas Australian-built ones were fitted with clear lenses.
-Australian law prohibited the use of rear red turn signals, whereas these were allowed in New Zealand.
+Australian law prohibited the use of rear red combination brake/direction indicators, whereas these were allowed in New Zealand.